LinneaHuynh291234/Financial-Crime-Detection-During-Trade-Wars-2025/README.md

 ### 🧾 Project Overview

-This project is a **Proof of Concept (PoC)** aimed at detecting potential financial crime in corporate banking transactions.
-It reflects my growing interest in financial crime prevention, particularly in the context of evolving geopolitical risks.
+As a **Proof of Concept (PoC)**, this data science project aims to detect potential fraudulent transactions in corporate banking.
+It reflects my deepening interest in **Financial Crime Prevention**, particularly amid evolving geopolitical risks that may increase suspicious transaction activity.

 ### 🕒 Simulation Context